Practical Education for Student Paramedics and Ambulance Clinicians

 “If you are a student paramedic, I cannot recommend PocketClinician’s books enough”

-PocketClinician offers ECG courses that enables you to master the 12 lead ECG.
+PocketClinician offers ECG courses that enables you to master the 12 lead ECG for student paramedics.
 Our 28 Video ECG course goes over everything you need.
 Starting at lead placement and going through rhythms, blocks, ischaemic changes and conditions such as Wolff-parkinson white and brugada syndrome.

-The ECG courses are simple to follow with an easy to understand teaching style from the PocketClinician team.
-PocketClinician wants to make the ECG courses affordable for everyone which is why it is at such a brilliant price!
+The ECG courses are great for student paramedics and are simple to follow with an easy to understand teaching style from the PocketClinician team.
+PocketClinician wants to make the ECG for student paramedics affordable for everyone which is why it is at such a brilliant price!

 The ECG courses are perfect for student paramedics, associate ambulance practitioners, emergency care assistants and EVEN paramedics.
-The best thing about having the ECG courses accessible on your phone is that when you have downtime at work you can spend a few minutes watching one of the videos which are between 5 and 15 minutes long.
+These are accessible on your phone or laptop so that when you have downtime at work you can spend a few minutes watching one of the videos which are between 5 and 15 minutes long.

 Watch one of the videos that you get on the ECG courses!

-If you are looking for an ECG courses then you have found the perfect place!
+If you are looking for an ECG interpretation course then you have found the perfect place!
 Our 28 easy to follow videos will not only give you the fundamentals of an ECG, but enable you to MASTER the ECG.

 Student Paramedic Gifts